rajsha72/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-azure-ai-foundry/docs/core-labs/3-customization/32-custom-grader.md

 ---

 !!! note "Next Step"
-    Done defining or testing the custom grader?
-Close the notebook and proceed forward in the customization sequence.
+    Done defining or testing the custom grader? **Leave the notebook running** and proceed forward with [basic finetuning.](./31-basic-finetuning.md)